Last Updated on December 27, 2020

 How long to stay: At least 2 days to see the city’s main sights, and 1-2 more for day trips in the surrounding area.

 Stay: La Candelaria, Bogota’s charming colonial center, has many hotels and hostels close to the city’s main sights.
 Check out boutique options The Candelaria House or The Orchids.
 Fernweh Photography Hostel is one of the city’s best.
 Selina La Candelaria Bogotá hostel has private and shared rooms plus an in-house restaurant.
+More hotel and Airbnbs tips below.

 Must-See Bogota Sights